JuliyaMiller/blog-react/README.md

-/containers - all components
-/api - create request to server
-/hooks - hook

-urls:
-/- HOME
-/user - list all users
-/user/:id - info user

-/api - create request

-/hooks:
+Blog React APP

+url	component
+  /	Home
+  /users	UsersList
+  /users/:id	UserPage

+Description:

+api/
-/userData - hook create get request to API(Server)
+api-user.js - create request to API

-componets:

-/users:

-/UserList.js - container for user;
-/UserItem.js - SHORT info about all
-/UserPage.js - FULL info about selected user
+hooks/
+useData.js - takes the path of the request and makes a request to the server, returning the received data

+Blog.js - Site routing

+user/

+UsersList.js - container for displaying information for all users UserItem.js - component for displaying short info about user on UsersList.js UserItem.js - component for displaying full info about selected user